sarayourfriend/emdr-lightbar/README.md

 ### Future ideas

 *   Add a sound option so that therapists are able to offer audio-based bi-lateral stimulation
+    *   Pitch controls
+    *   Visual representation of left and right speaker to give feedback to therapist that it's working
+    *   What do we show on the patients screen?

 ## Technology used